Why global state is the devil, and how to avoid using it

 //Check it worked

-$content = explode(','file_get_contents('/save/file.csv'));
+$content = explode(',', file_get_contents('/save/file.csv'));

 assert($_POST == array_values($content););